boutroslab/CRISPRAnalyzeR/README.md

 4. Open a terminal or command line (macOS: Terminal; Windows: cmd.exe)
 4. Download and run the CRISPRAnalyzeR directly from the online repository (without additional settings)
    ```
-   docker run --rm -p 3838:3838 boutroslab/crispranalyzer:latest
+   docker run --rm -p 80:3838 boutroslab/crispranalyzer:latest
    ```
-   It is important to keep the __3838:3838__ as this tells the software how to access it via the browser.
+   It is important to keep the __80:3838__ as this tells the software how to access it via the browser.
+   By default, CRISPRAnalyzeR can be accesed by the web-browser using __http://localhost/CRISPRAnalyzeR__.

    If you want to run a specific version, just replace the `latest` with the specific version number

    ```
-   docker run --rm -p 3838:3838 boutroslab/crispranalyzer:0.99
+   docker run --rm -p 80:3838 boutroslab/crispranalyzer:0.99
    ```

 5. __Familiarize with the parameters you can use to start the CRISPRanalyzeR - they offer proxy settings or additional databases and local sgRNA re-evaluation.__

-6. Access CRISPRAnalyzeR using your web-browser - __http://localhost:3838/CRISPRAnalyzeR__
+6. Access CRISPRAnalyzeR using your web-browser - __http://localhost/CRISPRAnalyzeR__

 ## Run and install with local downloading of container file